 The third reason is cost.
 When compared to traditional (and old) farming equipment, the new automated machines are more expensive.

 Let’s not get away from the fact that migrant worker shortages will probably continue to be a problem.
 And the cost of employing these farm workers will increase.

 That is why farmers should seriously consider investing in smarter automated farm machinery.
 Yes, it may seem like a large initial outlay, but the cost benefits and efficiencies will pay for itself.

-What is more, UK agricultural finance brokers such as Evangate FS can offer farmers flexible lending options to invest in smart automated machinery.
+What is more, UK agricultural finance brokers such as Evangate FS can offer farmers flexible finance options to invest in smart automated machinery.
 As well as being able to provide loans to purchase new machinery, brokers are often able to source good deals on renting robotic machines.

 This allows farmers to reap the benefits of modern technology in the short term while waiting to discover what the eventual outcome of Brexit will be.
 And more importantly, it will allow farmers to harvest their crops now.

 Agriculture finance brokers can help in other ways.
 For example, they are continually speaking with the manufacturers of robotic/automated machinery, so they know what types of machines are available and what would suit your farm.

 Sourcing technology which is this new can be difficult, as the demand may suddenly increase whilst supply is low – this pushes the prices up.
 Specialist brokers are able to advise farmers on what is worth the money and what still needs developing, that is why you should speak with Evangate FS.

 One advantage for UK farmers is the speed of the advancing technology of autonomous robots for farming.

 The sudden decrease in manual workers has led to a sudden increase in research and development of automated agricultural robotics.